 What to Do if the Lights Go Out

 When severe weather causes power outages, employees of CAEC begin working immediately to restore service.
 Primary lines serving hundreds of customers are repaired first, and then the secondary lines serving just a few customers are restored.
-Medical facilities and individuals on life-support systems are given top priority.

 When your lights go out, look outside and see if your neighbors are also in the dark.
 If they’re not, check your circuit breaker or fuse box or to see if you can locate the problem.

 If the outage has affected you and your neighbors, call CAEC at 1-800-619-5460.